 Free support, grants and benefits§

-- 25% off every ride until 29 July 2020 - only the driver receives payment for these trips.
+- 25% off every ride – only the driver receives payment for these trips.
 Uber will not make any money on these rides.

-- A safe, reliable and efficient way to get staff to and from work.
-Drivers consent to wear masks, gloves and sanitise their car after every trip.
+- A safe, reliable and efficient way to get to and from work.
+Drivers consent to wear masks, gloves and sanitise their care after every trip.